-When adverse events occur, practitioners have a responsibility to be open and honest in communication with a patient or client to review what has occurred and to report appropriately (also see Open disclosure at Section 6.2(a)).
+When adverse events occur, practitioners have a responsibility to be open and honest in communication with a patient or client to review what has occurred and to report appropriately (also see 'open disclosure' at Section 6.2(a)).
 When something goes wrong, good practice involves:

-- a). recognising what has happened - b). acting immediately to rectify the problem, if possible, including seeking any necessary help and advice - explaining to the patient or client as promptly and fully as possible what has happened and the anticipated short-term and long-term consequences - acknowledging any patient or client distress and providing appropriate support - e). complying with any relevant policies, procedures and reporting requirements, subject to advice from a professional indemnity insurer - f). reviewing adverse events and implementing changes to reduce the risk of recurrence (see Section 6 Minimising risk) - g). reporting adverse events to the relevant authority as required (see Section 6 Minimising risk) - h). ensuring patients or clients have access to information about the processes for making a complaint (for example, through the relevant board or health care complaints commission).
+- a) recognising what has happened - acting immediately to rectify the problem, if possible, including seeking any necessary help and advice - c) explaining to the patient or client as promptly and fully as possible what has happened and the anticipated short-term and long-term consequences - d) listening to the patient or client - e) acknowledging any patient or client distress and providing appropriate support - f) complying with any relevant policies, procedures and reporting requirements, subject to advice from a professional indemnity insurer - g) reviewing adverse events and implementing changes to reduce the risk of recurrence (see Section 6 Minimising risk)

+- h) reporting adverse events to the relevant authority as required (see Section 6 Minimising risk), and - ensuring patients or clients have access to information about the processes for making a complaint (for example, through the relevant National Board or healthcare complaints commission).

-3.11 When a notification is made
+3.11 When a complaint is made

 Patients or clients have a right to complain about their care.
-When a notification is made, good practice involves:
+When a complaint is made or a formal notification is received by a Board, good practice involves:

-- a). acknowledging the person's right to complain - b). working with the person to resolve the issue where possible - c). providing a prompt, open and constructive response including an explanation and if appropriate an apology - d). ensuring the notification does not affect the person's care adversely; in some cases, it may be advisable to refer the person to another practitioner - e). complying with relevant complaints legislation, policies and procedures.
+- a) acknowledging the person's right to complain - b) working with the person to resolve the issue where possible - c) providing a prompt, open and constructive response including an explanation and, if appropriate, an apology - ensuring the complaint or notification does not affect the person's care adversely; in some cases, it may be advisable to refer the person to another practitioner, and - e) complying with relevant complaints legislation, policies and procedures.

-3.12 End of life care
+3.12 End-of-life care